Table of Contents

 6. Nail the Book Proposal

-- Define Your Book’s Purpose – Start with a clear, compelling statement about what your book is and why it needs to exist.
+- Define your book’s purpose — Start with a clear, compelling statement about what the book is and why it needs to exist.
+What problem does it solve?
 What gap does it fill?
-What new perspective or information does it offer?
+What’s new here?

 7. Understand the Business Side

-And let’s not forget about copyright.
-Copyrighting your book is an essential step in safeguarding your creative work.
-It’s automatically in place from the moment your work is created and fixed in a tangible form.
+And don’t ignore copyright.
+Copyrighting your book is an important step in protecting your creative work.
+Copyright exists automatically when your work is fixed in a tangible form, but understanding what it covers and what it means for your rights is still worth your attention.

 Conclusion